openworm/OpenWorm/README.md

 ***Arguments***

 * -d [num] : Use to modify the duration of the simulation in milliseconds.
 Default is 15.
-Use 50 to run for time to make full movie above.
+Use 5000 to run for time to make the full movie above.

 ***Other things to try***